Chandrashekharwagh/spring-boot-hibernate-jpl-example/README.md

-# Spring Boot Hibernate JPL Example with H2 Database
+# Spring Boot with Jakarta Persistence Layer and H2 Database

-This example demonstrates the integration of Spring Boot with Hibernate JPL using H2 as an in-memory database for development and testing purposes.
+This project demonstrates the integration of Spring Boot with Jakarta Persistence Layer (formerly JPA) using H2 as an in-memory database, featuring separate repository interfaces.

 ## Table of Contents
 - [Technologies Used](#technologies-used)